 Rialto Community Arts Festival

-Rialto, Thursday 20th June - Sunday 23rd June
+Rialto, Thursday 19th June - Sunday 22nd June

-A brand new community driven arts festival in the heart of Dublin 8.
+A community driven arts festival in the heart of Dublin 8.
 Welcome to the Rialto Community Arts Festival!
 We’re not like other arts festivals.
 There’s no ‘big names’ involved with this, just grassroot groups and people, all based in or around Dublin 8.

 Dublin 8 is home to an amazing range of talented people, from photographers and weavers, to poets, authors and film-makers.
 The Rialto Community Arts Festival is here to shine a light on these amazing people, while inviting our neighbours to see just what Rialto has to offer.